marvioncriddle/pw-checker-app/README.md

 - **Security Validation**: Building applications with security-first considerations, especially for user data.
 - **Flask Web Development**: Using Flask to develop web applications and deploy them on cloud infrastructure.
 - **Version Control**: Utilizing Git and GitHub for efficient source control and collaboration.

-For detailed code, screenshots, and documentation, please visit the [project repository on GitHub](https://github.com/marvioncriddle/pw-checker-app).

 ---